foundersandcoders/old-coursebook/leaders/README.md

 + Hand-over to next week's course leaders

 ## Note on workshops
 For the workshop day on Monday, aim to split the day up into two self-contained parts of about three hours each, which can either be two self-contained workshops or one workshop followed by a related assignment.
-We intend to start delivering these workshops to the wider public as self-contained evening workshops for the general public.
+We intend to start delivering these workshops as self-contained evening workshops for the general public.